ranoble/Megapode/README.rst

  - We are more interested in request/response time than in throughput.
  - You are not an idiot, therefore, the framework need not be idiot proof.
- - Nothing should block expect where it REALLY needs to block.
+ - Nothing should block except where it REALLY needs to block.
  - Add caching last.
  - Let something like nginx handle static files.